-The challenge is getting connectivity from the JCE to the joining node, as the DODAG will have no information about this node.
-Instead, the JCE will use loose-source routes to address packets first to the Join Assistant, which will then forward to the joining node.
-This has an interaction with the (strict) source routes used by non-storing DODAGs which would be used by the 6LBR to reach the Join Assistant.
+The challenge is getting connectivity from the JCE to the joining node, as the DODAG and 6LBR root will have no information about this node.
+Instead, the JCE will use loose-source routes (in the RH2) to address packets first to the Join Assistant, which will then forward to the joining node.
+This has an interaction with the (strict)

+source routes used by non-storing DODAGs which would be used by the 6LBR to reach the Join Assistant.